 AZ Gambling FAQ

 No. The commercial interest in sports betting was underestimated.
 There are 24 Arizona casinos in the state that are operated by 16 separate tribes.
-However, only 10 mobile licenses were up for grabs, so some tribal casinos are going without and others could care less.
+However, only 10 mobile licenses were available to the tribes, so some tribal casinos are going without and others have chosen not to add sports betting.
 Since 16 tribes applied, the Arizona Department of Gaming had to choose when 10 tribes would get the sports betting licenses.

 Yes.
 Prior to 2021, daily fantasy sports sites were expressly illegal in the state of Arizona.
 Now, as part of the sports betting legislation, DFS sites are legal and available for play in the state.
 On Aug.
 28, 2021, the top DFS contests opened their virtual doors.
 The following sites are approved for play in Arizona: DraftKings, FanDuel, FFPC, Yahoo, Fantasy Sports Shark and Underdog Sports.

 You are welcome to gamble in Arizona by visiting a retail casino, betting on horses at the track or playing the lottery.
-You can also bet on sports using betting apps regulated by the Arizona Department of Gaming.
+You can also bet on sports either at retail locations or by using betting apps regulated by the Arizona Department of Gaming.

-Once you download and install the app, you’ll need to register.
+Once you download and install a sports betting app in Arizona, you’ll need to register.
 Look for a button that says “Join Now” or “Sign Up.”
 The app will ask you to provide some personal information that is required by state regulations:

 - Email address